 Here's a great example of color palette branding from the communications guide for Code for America:

 The reason for this is that many colors appear quite differently on your computer screen than they do when printed.
-CMYK and Pantone colors are color standards that printers use to create color, while RGB and hexidecimal are codes that computers use to create colors.
+CMYK and Pantone colors are color standards that printers use to create color, while RGB and hexadecimal are codes that computers use to create colors.

-In the example above from Code for America, they specify the Pantone (PMS), CMYK, RGB, as well as the hexidecimal.
+In the example above from Code for America, they specify the Pantone (PMS), CMYK, RGB, as well as the hexadecimal.
 The more detailed you are, the greater certainty you can have that your brand colors will come across correctly, no matter how they are used.

 3. Selecting fonts and typography

 The final recommended step while creating branding guidelines is to specify the fonts/typography that will be used for your brand.
 The fonts used may differ based on the medium used.
-For example if you use the PT Sans typeface on the web because of it’s web accessibility and readability, you might use a serif font like Georgia in print, because it is more legible in print.
+For example, if you use the PT Sans typeface on the web because of its web accessibility and readability, you might use a serif font like Georgia in print, because it is more legible in print.

-The key is that whatever you specify, you should stick to across the board, unless you do a total rebrand.
+The key is that whatever you specify, you should stick to across the board unless you do a total rebrand.

-You should specify headers, subheaders and body copy rules.
-If there are any strange quirks (for instance our header font of Futura Bold is vertically scaled by 95% based off of our logo) then you should designate them in this section.
+You should specify headers, subheaders, and body copy rules.
+If there are any strange quirks (for instance our header font of Futura Bold is vertically scaled by 95% based off of our logo) then you should designate them in this section

 4. Optional elements

 You may have a certain set of icons or images that you use in association with your brand.
-If that’s the case, then you want to dictate how they should be used as well.
+If that's the case, then you want to dictate how they should be used as well.
 To do this, follow similar rules to what you did for your logo.
-State when, where and how your icons or branded images should be used.
+State when, where, and how your icons or branded images should be used.

-And that’s it!
-Creating branding guidelines will make it easier on many departments in your organization to be consistent and efficient when creating new materials.
+And that's it!
+Creating branding guidelines will make it easier for many departments in your organization to be consistent and efficient when creating new materials.
 It does take some time initially to set up, but it will pay dividends in future time saved from needless mistakes and discrepancies with your branded materials.